-We took part in the September issue of the so-called Austrian Microwave Activity Contest which had some hot activity in and around Vienna.
+We took part in the September issue of the so-called Austrian Microwave Activity Contest which had some hot activity in and around Vienna organised by Fred OE8FNK.
 Several OMs activated Bisamberg (a hill at the north-eastern side of Vienna, Locator: JN88eh): Mike OE3MZC, Reinhard OE1RHC, Kurt OE1KBC, Stephan OE1SKV, Bernhard OE1BES, Alex OE1PEQ, and Alex OE1LZS.
 Other locations in Lower Austria with microwave activity were Rosalia (Locator JN87dr): Wolfgang OE4WOG, and Energieforschungspark Lichtenegg (Locator: JN87co): Erwin OE8EGK.
-The team of the Radio-Amateur-Klub of the TU Wien was active on the UHF-Band (70cm) and the X-Band (3cm) at rooftop level of our home QTH (downtown Vienna, Locator: JN88ee, 32m above ground level) on the UHF-Band (70cm) and the X-Band (3cm).
+The team of the Radio-Amateur-Klub of the TU Wien was active on the UHF-Band (70cm) and the X-Band (3cm) at rooftop level of our home QTH (downtown Vienna, Locator: JN88ee, 32m above ground level).
 The team members of the Radio-Amateur-Klub of the TU Wien were Horia, OE1BQH, Gerald, OE1GAQ, and Chris, OE1VMC.
 Fotos below show some of the wild fun we had.
 The score table for the September 15 microwave activity day is publicly visible here.

 The general assembly of the „Radio-Amateur-Klub der Technsichen Universität Wien“ took place on Wednesday July 17, 2019.
 Seventeen club members met in the Seminar Room 389-2 at the Institute of Telecommunications.
 Club members were invited to bring along a (small!) piece of hardware or an introductory presentation slide.
 Please contact OM Chris, OE1VMC, in case you didn’t receive the invitation by email.